April 19, 2005 -- Losing weight is the best way to prevent gout,gout, a major new study shows.

 But Choi's team finds that whatever their diet, men who gain weight get gout more often.
-Compared with men who don't gain weight, overweight men ( of at least 25) are more than twice as likely to develop gout -- and obese men have triple the gout risk.
+Compared with men who don't gain weight, overweight men (body mass index or BMIbody mass index or BMI of at least 25) are more than twice as likely to develop gout -- and obese men have triple the gout risk.

 Men who gained 30 pounds or more since age 21 had twice the gout risk of men who didn't gain weight during adulthood.